puppetlabs/puppet-docs/source/pdk/1.0/pdk_install.md

 | Windows Server (Server OS) | 2008r2, 2012, 2012r2, 2012r2 Core, and 2016 | x86_64 | MSI |
 | Mac OS X | 10.11, 10.12 | x86_64 | N/A |

-On Windows, PowerShell 4.0 or greater is recommended, 2.0 or greater is supported.
+On Windows, PowerShell 2.0 or greater is supported, but we recommend 4.0 or greater.

 PDK functions, such as creating classes, testing, and validation, are supported only on modules created with PDK.

 Modules created with PDK are supported with all Puppet and Ruby version combinations currently under maintenance.
-See open source [Puppet](https://docs.puppet.com/puppet/latest/about_agent.html) and [Puppet Enterprise](https://puppet.com/misc/puppet-enterprise-lifecycle) lifecycle pages for details.
+See open source [Puppet](https://docs.puppet.com/puppet/latest/about_agent.html) and [Puppet Enterprise](https://puppet.com/misc/puppet-enterprise-lifecycle) lifecycle pages for

 {:.task}
 ## Install PDK on Linux-based systems